tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 How To Create
 """"""""""""""

-* Unpack `AnimatronSample` prefabs:
+#.
+Unpack `AnimatronSample` prefabs:

 	.. image:: /images/integration/animatron1.png

-* Imported sample you can find here.
+#.
+Imported sample you can find here.

 	.. image:: /images/integration/animatron1_2.png
 	.. image:: /images/integration/animatron1_3.png

-* Create a new `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset from the project context menu ``Create/Rig``.
+#.
+Create a new `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset from the project context menu ``Create/Rig``.

-* In the created rig, drap & drop your FBX file your pedestrian into the prefab field.
+#.
+In the created rig, drap & drop your FBX file your pedestrian into the prefab field.
 Then, press `Apply` button.

 	.. image:: /images/integration/animatron1_4.png

-* Drag & drop animation clips into the animation list.
+#.
+Drag & drop animation clips into the animation list.
 Order of animations should match :ref:`Animation authoring <legacyAnimatorExample>`, animation name can be any.
 Then, press `Apply` button.

 	.. image:: /images/integration/animatron4.png

-* In the `Skins` tab, only keep the skin that is being used for the character.
+#.
+In the `Skins` tab, only keep the skin that is being used for the character.

 	.. image:: /images/integration/animatron4_2.png

-* Drag & drop created rig into the scene.
+#.
+Drag & drop created rig into the scene.

 	.. image:: /images/integration/animatron5.png

-* Add `PedestrianAuthoring` component to the created object in the scene.
+#.
+Add `PedestrianAuthoring` component to the created object in the scene.

 	.. image:: /images/integration/animatron5_2.png

-* Select `Render Mesh Array` of the character.
+#.
+Select `Render Mesh Array` of the character.

 	.. image:: /images/integration/animatron5_1.png

-* Create a new material & assign ``Shader Graphs/Lit Skinned`` shader to it.
+#.
+Create a new material & assign ``Shader Graphs/LitSkinned`` shader to it.

 	.. image:: /images/integration/animatron5_1_1.png

-* Assign your texture to the `BaseMap`.
+#.
+Assign your texture to the `BaseMap`.

 	.. image:: /images/integration/animatron5_1_2.png

-* Drag & drop the created material into the material field of the `Render Mesh Array` component.
+#.
+Drag & drop the created material into the material field of the `Render Mesh Array` component.

 	.. image:: /images/integration/animatron5_1_3.png

-* Then, drag & drop created prefab of the scene into the project view.
+#.
+Then, drag & drop created prefab of the scene into the project view.

 	.. image:: /images/integration/animatron6.png

-* Add the result prefab to the `Prefab container`.
+#.
+Add the result prefab to the `Prefab container`.

 	.. image:: /images/integration/animatron7.png
 	.. image:: /images/integration/animatron8.png

-* In the :ref:`Pedestrian settings <pedestrianSettingsConfig>` select `Animatron` rig type.
+#.
+In the :ref:`Pedestrian settings <pedestrianSettingsConfig>` select `Animatron` rig type.
-* To quickly create new characters, simply duplicate the `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset and assign a new prefab with different skins.
+#.
+To quickly create new characters, simply duplicate the `Rig <https://lukaschod.github.io/animatron-docs/manual/authoring/rig.html>`_ asset and assign a new prefab with different skins.

 Animatron Hybrid
 ~~~~~~~~~~~~